 If you’re trying to elevate your home cocktail game, you may have noticed a difference between the ice you’re pulling from your freezer and the ice served by your favorite bartender.

-Sphere or square, it’s likely that the ice in your favorite upscale cocktail is larger than an oversized pair of Chanel sunglasses.
+It’s likely that the ice in your favorite upscale cocktail is larger than an oversized pair of Chanel sunglasses.
+Crystal-clear blocks of ice are increasingly popular in upscale bars, restaurants, and even home bars.
+From the look to the feel, these cubes have everything you need for an aesthetic drink.

 By the way, did you know exactly how ice melts and dilutes your drink to begin with?